Stephen-Seo/AnotherAURHelper/README.md

     GNUPGHOME=$HOME/myCheckingGNUPGDir gpg --recv-keys A_DEV_KEYS_FINGERPRINT

+Note that gpg may not automatically create the GNUPGHOME directory.

 ### Signing GNUPG

 You will need to set up a GPG public/private key pair.
-GNUPG always respects the `GNUPGHOME` environment variable as the `.gnupg` dir, so set the variable first, then set up your keys.
+GNUPG always respects the `GNUPGHOME` environment variable as the `.gnupg` dir, so set the variable first, create the directory, then set up your keys.
 The keys will be used to sign the packages you build and the custom repository that stores the package metadata.

 Set the `signing_gpg_key_fp` variable in the config to the output fingerprint from of: